 - Observed: Has anyone observed you stop breathing during your sleep?

-- Blood pressure: Do you have or are you being treated for high blood pressure?
+- Blood pressure: Are you having or being treated for high blood pressure?

-Use STOP-BANG to decide if high probability of moderate-severe disease.
-High risk if ‘YES’ to ≥ 3 items Low risk if ‘YES’ to < 3 items Items.
+Use STOP-BANG to decide if there is a high probability of moderate-severe disease.
+There is a high risk if ‘YES’ was selected for 3 or more items; there is a low risk if ‘YES’ was answered for less than 3 items.

 Obesity is the most common finding in individuals with OSA.
-Other physical findings are large neck circumference (17 inches or 43 cm in males and 16 inches or 40.5 cm), crowded oropharynx (Mallampati 3 to 4), retrognathia, micrognathia, tonsilar hypertrophy, low-lying palate, overjet, and a large tongue.
-However, after adjusting for body weight and neck size, only lateral narrowing is an independent predictor of OSA.[36]
+Other physical findings are large neck circumference (17 inches or 43 cm in males and 16 inches or 40.5 cm in women), crowded oropharynx (Mallampati 3 to 4), retrognathia, micrognathia, tonsilar hypertrophy, low-lying palate, overjet, and a large tongue.
+However, only lateral narrowing is an independent predictor of OSA after adjusting for body weight and neck size.[38]

 Evaluation

-Nighttime in-laboratory Level 1 polysomnography (PSG) is the gold standard test for the diagnosis of obstructive sleep apnea.
-During the test, patients are monitored with EEG leads, pulse oximetry, temperature and pressure sensors to detect nasal and oral airflow, respiratory impedance plethysmography belts around the chest and abdomen to detect motion, an ECG lead, and EMG sensors to detect muscle contraction in the chin, chest, and legs (as depicted in the polygraph).
+Nighttime in-laboratory level 1 polysomnography (PSG) is the gold standard test for diagnosing obstructive sleep apnea.
+During the test, patients are monitored with electroencephalogram (EEG) leads, pulse oximetry, temperature, and pressure sensors to detect nasal and oral airflow, respiratory impedance plethysmography belts around the chest and abdomen to detect motion, an electrocardiogram lead, and electromyogram sensors to detect muscle contraction in the chin, chest, and legs.
+See Figure.
+Central and Obstructive Apnea, Polygraph.

-Scoring respiratory events in adults rely on 4 channels: [40]
+Scoring respiratory events in adults relies on 4 channels:

 - Oronasal thermal sensor